1) Choose your course

 6) Pack essential documents

-7) Get to know Amsterdam and look for housing
+7) Get to know the Amsterdam Area and look for housing

-8) Organise fee payment and open Dutch bank account.
+8) Organise fee payment and open a Dutch bank account

 9) Learn some Dutch